2022 changes to state employment laws in Western Australia

 • Changes to the right of entry provisions.

-• Enabling local governments to be declared ‘not to be national system employers’ for the purposes of the Fair Work Act 2009, and providing for transitional arrangements to move local government employers from the national industrial relations system to the state system.
-From 1 January 2023 all local governments in Western Australia are covered by the state system.
-Visit Local Government transition to the state system for more information.
+• Enabling local governments to be declared ‘not to be national system employers’ for the purposes of the Fair Work Act 2009, to move local government employers from the national industrial relations system to the state system and providing for transitional arrangements.
+Since 1 January 2023 all local governments in Western Australia have been in the state system and transitional arrangements operated for a period of 2 years from this date.

 Amendments to the Minimum Conditions of Employment Act